 Executives who do not meet their individual ownership requirement at the time an equity award vests or is exercised are required to retain up to 35% of the after-tax equity payout in shares of Common Stock until their ownership requirement is met.
 These shares are required to be held until the executive terminates employment with the Company.
 This policy applies to equity awards granted in 2010 and later and is intended to further align the interests of our executives with the interests of our shareholders.
 Beginning with equity awards granted in 2015, executive officers who do not meet their ownership requirement at the time of vesting or exercise are required to retain 50% of the after-tax equity payout in shares of Common Stock until the earlier of termination of employment with the Company or the date the executive satisfies his or her stock ownership requirements.
 All NEOs are in compliance with the Company’s stock ownership/retention policy.
 (Mr. Soistman, who joined the Company in 2013, does not yet meet the Company’s required ownership level, but is subject to the stock retention policy.)
 The Company's Code of Conduct prohibits all employees (including executives) and Directors from engaging in hedging strategies using puts, calls or other types of derivative securities based upon the value of our Common Stock.
-No Directors or Executive Officers entered into a pledge of Common Stock in 2013.
+No Directors or Executive Officers entered into a pledge of Common Stock in 2014.

 Are employees required to participate in training on ethical behavior and your Code of Conduct?

 Yes.
 All employees must complete our annual Business Conduct & Integrity training program.
 The program includes an overview of our Code of Conduct and covers topics such as privacy and information security, conflicts of interest, ethical decision making and raising concerns.
 At the completion of the training, employees are required to complete an online Business Conduct & Integrity acknowledgment and disclosure form.
 The Code of Conduct also applies to Directors.